15 must-have travel essentials that I always put on my packing list.

 These bags allow you to pack in lots of soft clothing, then press and squeeze out the air so they consume less space.

-This works like a charm for thick sweaters and winter jackets, but for small, light summer clothes it’s not really necessary.
+This works like a charm for thick sweaters and winter jackets, but for small, light summer clothes or short trips it’s not really necessary.